marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 }
 ```

-At this point we can fetch the data, and to do it before page loads completely we will override `componentDidMount()`
+At this point we can fetch the data, and to do it before the page loads completely we will override `componentDidMount()`.

 ```js
 class App extends Component {